-Savoring Sicilian Sfincione: The Ultimate Thick-Crust Pizza Guide
+Ultimate Sicilian Sfincione: Thick-Crust Pizza Guide for Bold Flavor (2026)

 Jeffrey K. Taylor